rautmb/Raut-E-Commerce-Web-Application/README.md

-# Welcome to Raut Technical React Ecommerce Website Series
+# Raut Technical React E-Commerce Website (In Progress)

+# This project is a React E-Commerce Website built with modern tools and libraries.
+1.Styled Components → for styling
+2.React Icons → for icons
+3.Formspree → for handling forms
+4.Axios → for API calls

 ## Follow the 3 Steps and you are good to go.